fareska/weather-app/README.md

 - Node.js 20.10.0 (or any 20.x version)
 - pnpm 8.15.0 (or any 8.x version)
-- MongoDB (cloud instance or local)
+- Docker and Docker Compose (for running MongoDB locally)
-- MongoDB database populated by the pipeline service
+- MongoDB (cloud instance or local via Docker)

 ## Setup and Running